icyphy/ptII/org/hlacerti/demo/legacy/MonoInstance/f14HLA/README.txt

 DOCUMENTATION:

  - This folder contains the F14 HLA demo.
-This demo is based on the one provided by MATLAB.
-This demo shows how we can distribute a PtolemyII simulation using HLA/CERTI (see ./initial-centralized-f14/f14_initial.xml).
+This demo shows how we can distribute a centralized PtolemyII simulation using HLA/CERTI (see ./initial-centralized-f14/ f14_initial.xml based on a MATLAB demo f14).
    The co-simulation framework PtolemyII - HLA/CERTI is used for this demo.

 REQUIREMENTS: